meetoseh/backend/docs/redis/keys.md

 - `push:check_job:lock` is a basic redis lock key used to ensure only one push receipt check job is running at a time

+- `daily_reminder_settings_improved_at` is a redis key that goes to the time in seconds since the epoch when we improved the notification setting options available.
+Users who set their daily reminder settings before this time are reprompted

+### SMS Namespace

 - `sms:to_send` goes to a list (inserted on the right, removed from the left) where each item is a json object in the following form: